duszekmestre/tagsexplorer/README.md

 ### Known bugs
 - On bug workspaces VSCode can freeze or even crash :(
     - Please don't use this version on every day

+## [0.0.3] - 2017-06-14
+### Added
+- File tags explorer
+- Possibility to select tag (or tags) and move to selected tag
+- Refreshing tags in current file by pressing tags counter or using command "Refresh file tags"

+### Changed
+- Tags counter move to the right side of status bar
+- Several code improvements